 - Shoes should be indoor court shoes with a rounded outsole heel.

 - Pants should be flexible

-time.
+- Bags will be used to contain all weapons and clothing.
 Get a durable bag with a lot of room.

 The basic layer of all fencers.
 Jackets are available in both left and right handed options.
-If fencing with an Epee weapon you may want to order these with your last name and country printed on the back for competitions.

 Weapons are shaped specific to foil, epee, and saber.

 These will break.
 ALOT.
 Most fencing Gear problems originate here.
 There are different cords for the three weapons so make sure you get the right ones.